Skip to main content

 Quick facts:

-• Mortgage renewal time is when borrowers can make a number of changes – such as switching to new product, term length, or lender – without paying a penalty.
+• Mortgage renewal is the perfect time to adjust your mortgage by switching to a new product, term length, or even lender — without incurring penalties.

-• As of November 21, 2024, neither insured or uninsured borrowers will not be stress tested if switching to a new lender at renewal time, as long as their original amortization and mortgage amount remain the same.
+• As of November 21, 2024, neither insured or uninsured borrowers will be stress tested if switching to a new lender at renewal time, as long as their original amortization and mortgage amount remain the same, and both lenders are federally-regulated financial institutions.

-• Borrowers can start the renewal process up to 120 days ahead of their renewal date.
+• You can start the renewal process as early as 120 days before your renewal date.

 *Based on a $700,000 home price, 10% down payment, amortized over 25 years, and a five-year fixed mortgage rate of 4.64% vs. 4.39%.